The Somebody Cares Disaster Response approach is that of Church-Based response.

-Throughout the many disasters the Somebody Cares network has been part of—from Tropical Storm Allison flooding in 2001 to the Southeast Asia tsunami to Hurricanes Katrina, Rita, Ivan and Wilma—we’ve seen over and over again how the church responds quicker and more precisely than any other agency.
+Throughout the many disasters the Somebody Cares network has been part of—from Tropical Storm Allison flooding in 2001 to the Southeast Asia tsunami to Hurricanes Katrina, Ike, Ivan, Wilma, Sandy, Harvey, and more—we’ve seen over and over again how the Church responds quicker and more precisely than any other agency.
 Even the government has taken note of this!
-A Homeland Security Institute report issued in December 2006 states: “It was neighborhood congregations….—the local fabric of America—that appeared to have carried the day to a great degree.”
+A Homeland Security Institute report issued in December 2006, following Hurricane Katrina, states: “It was neighborhood congregations….—the local fabric of America—that appeared to have carried the day to a great degree.”

-That’s because the church is the heart of its community, and our highest common denominator is Jesus.
+That’s because the Church is the heart of its community, and our highest common denominator is Jesus.
 We were made for adversity because we were made to be the peacemakers in the midst of the storms – to bring hope in the midst of despair.

-Instead of spending tens of thousands of dollars on administrative overhead; the Somebody Cares network funnels donated funds and urgently needed resources directly to communities that are hardest hit – to be distributed by church-based volunteers who know and love their neighbors and neighborhoods.
+Instead of spending tens of thousands of dollars on administrative overhead, the Somebody Cares network funnels donated funds and urgently needed resources directly to communities that are hardest hit, to be distributed by church-based volunteers who know and love their neighbors and neighborhoods.
 Being a tangible expression of God’s love to our neighbors means we must excel at unity, organization, and giving.